John Cornyn: Foreign policy and national security

 Cornyn has been a vocal critic of the People's Republic of China.
 In August 2018, Cornyn urged the Trump administration to impose sanctions under the Global Magnitsky Act against Chinese officials responsible for human rights abuses against the Uyghur Muslim minority in western China's Xinjiang region.
 In a Washington Post opinion piece, Cornyn wrote that widespread adoption of Huawei technology could increase vulnerability to cyberattacks and endanger NATO troops engaged on 5G-equipped battlefields.

 Cornyn heightened his anti-China advocacy during the COVID-19 pandemic and the U.S. withdrawal from Afghanistan.
-He has been widely accused of spreading the misinformation that MERS (Middle East respiratory syndrome) (a disease first reported from the Arabian peninsula) and the Swine Flu (an epidemic which first emerged in North America) originated from China, because allegedly "people eat bats and snakes and dogs and things like that."
-In addition charges of racism, a Washington Post article has noted that "none of the diseases he mentioned are linked to dogs and snakes" and that rattlesnake-eating is popular not in China, but in Cornyn's own Texas.
+He has been widely accused of spreading the misinformation that MERS (Middle East respiratory syndrome, a disease first reported from the Arabian Peninsula) and the Swine Flu (an epidemic that first emerged in North America) originated from China, because allegedly "people eat bats and snakes and dogs and things like that."
+In addition to charges of racism, a Washington Post article has noted that "none of the diseases he mentioned are linked to dogs and snakes" and that rattlesnake-eating is not popular in China, but is in Cornyn's own Texas.

-Upon the U.S. withdrawal from Afghanistan, Cornyn tweeted that the U.S. still has 30,000 troops in Taiwan (formally, the Republic of China); in fact, the U.S. has kept no troops in Taiwan since it normalized relations with the People's Republic of China.
+Upon the U.S. withdrawal from Afghanistan, Cornyn tweeted that the U.S. still has 30,000 troops in Taiwan (formally the Republic of China); in fact, the U.S. has kept no troops in Taiwan since it normalized relations with the People's Republic of China.
 Cornyn has since deleted the inaccurate tweet and refused to respond to queries about it.

+Following the Russian invasion of Ukraine in 2022, Cornyn stated Americans had a "responsibility to support the Ukrainian people as they fight to defend their own sovereignty."
+While he advocated for sending military aid, he also warned of Russian President Vladimir Putin's unpredictable nature that could escalate the conflict.
+Cornyn introduced the Ukraine Democracy Defense Lend-Lease Act of 2022, and cosponsored bills that included statements of solidarity with Ukraine, continuing to supply resources to Ukrainian troops, and renewing the Lend-Lease Act after its expiration.
+His views brought him into conflict with Texas Attorney General Ken Paxton, who criticized him in 2024 for voting in favor of a $95 million foreign aid package; after Paxton called him an "America Last RINO", Cornyn responded that Paxton should focus on his legal proceedings and "spend less time pushing Russian propaganda".

 Economy

 Cornyn voted to permanently repeal the estate tax and raise the estate tax exemption to $5 million.
-He voted in favor of $350 billion in tax cuts over 11 years and supported making the George W. Bush tax cuts permanent.
+He voted in favor of $350 billion in tax cuts over 11 years and supported making the Bush tax cuts permanent.
 He opposed extending the 2011 payroll tax holiday.
 He voted for the Emergency Economic Stabilization Act of 2008 but against the American Recovery and Reinvestment Act in 2009.

 In 2008, Cornyn voted for the Troubled Asset Relief Program (TARP), also known as the Wall Street bailout, and later voted to end the program.